 Frequently Asked Questions

-Is it possible to cut your own hair for men?
+Is it possible to cut your own hair?

 Yes.
 Men can cut their own hair short, so long as they know what haircut to get and the proper tools to do it.